imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 - Leveraging Active Storage's model associations (`has_one_attached`, `has_many_attached`)
 - Using ImageKit's on-the-fly transformations via `ik_image_tag`
 - Migrating from local/S3 storage to ImageKit
+- Automatic file deletion when purging attachments

 **Not recommended for:**
 - Applications requiring browser-to-storage direct uploads
 - Heavy use of Active Storage variants
-- Applications requiring automatic file deletion

 ## Configuration